How to see deactivated accounts in Slack

 How Slack billing actually works

-Slack charges per "active member" on Pro and Business+ plans.
-A member is considered active if they've used Slack in the past 30 days.
-If they haven't, Slack automatically credits that seat back to you and doesn't charge for it that month.
+Slack charges per "active member" on Pro and Business+ plans — someone counts as active if they've used Slack at all in the past 30 days.
+If they haven't, Slack automatically credits that seat and doesn't charge for it that month.

 Deactivated vs. removed — what happens to their data